 Picture a 12 year old with slight a lisp, face caked in silver, belting a Peter Brady half-falsetto while wearing a costume made out of an actual garbage can.
 Are you wooed yet?
 I hope so, because that was my ‘A’ move and I took it very seriously.
 I watched the classic film for inspiration from Jack Haley.
 I practiced jumping heel-clicks so relentlessly I can perform them to this day.
 And I paced that stage night after night, metallic beads of sweat pouring down my face, praying I’d nail the high “picture meeee” without cracking or fainting.
 (This even after my mom, a talented pianist, manually transposed the accompanist’s sheet music down a few steps to give me a fighting chance.)
 I will never know if I pulled it off, or if the world only humored me.
 But I do know Dorothy threw me a “Great job” backstage, and that would be enough to tide me over till spring.

 Heading east on I-80 just before sunrise, there’s this moment when everything comes into view.
-The C&H Sugar factory appears to your right, the Carquinez / Zampa Memorial bridges open up ahead of you, and the first glint of sunlight peaks over hills in the distance, casting the San Pablo Bay in a red-orange glow.
-It’s one of those transitory places that could seemingly only exist in motion; take the next exit, slow down for a photo, and it all might vanish as quickly as it came.
+The C&H Sugar factory appears to your right, the Carquinez / Zampa Memorial bridges open up ahead of you, and the first glint of sunlight peeks over hills in the distance, casting the San Pablo Bay in a red-orange glow.
+It’s one of those transitory places that could seemingly only exist in motion.
+Take the next exit, slow down for a photo, and it all might vanish as suddenly as it appeared.

 Painted red, with golden cross

 You hold the knife that cuts the sun,